amio/node-pingrace/README.md

 # pingrace
-Ping hosts to see which one is faster: a ping race program.
+Ping hosts to compare which one is faster, A Ping Race Program.

 ```
 Usage